-For over 20 years Davey’s Locker Burial At Sea has provided thousands of families with scattering of ashes at sea services.
+For over 20 years Davey’s Locker burial at sea services has provided thousands of families with scattering of ashes at sea.
 Scattering locations off the Southern California Coastline are Newport Beach, Los Angeles, Long Beach, Huntington Beach, Laguna Beach, and more.
 For recommended scattering sites in the greater Los Angeles area, please see Los Angeles Burial at Sea.
 For more information about scattering sites in Long Beach, please see Long Beach Burial at Sea.
 For scattering sites in Huntington Beach, please see Huntington Beach Burial at Sea.
 See Laguna Beach Burial at Sea for scattering sites off the coast of Laguna Beach.

 Burial at Sea

 Burial At Sea also known as scattering of cremated remains has been the best option for interment for many families and loved ones.
 There are numerous reasons for selecting burial at sea or scattering of ashes at sea, including love of the sea, wishes of the deceased, nautical background or experiences, conservation of land space, environmentally friendly interment, spiritual associations with the ocean and its life chain, affordability, and uniqueness.

 The different burial at sea services offered by Davey’s Locker include:

 - Family attended ash scattering services

 *Note pricing does not include 18% gratuity or 4% processing fee which will be added at the time of booking.